plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-11-12-day-26-a-storybook-primer.md

 Here’s what’s happening in this particular story file:

-* Pull in the Storybook package (React in this case)
 * Pull in the app’s button component (and related props)
-* Tell Storybook that the stories we’re about to define are for this Button component
+* Tell Storybook that we're exporting a button component
 * Create a story called **Primary** where the Button component’s `primary` prop is set to `true` and its label is set to `Button`

 Now, if you were to run Storybook locally, a “Button story” will show up in the Storybook interface, like this: